 However, there’s one key reason we’d caution against the Cenote: The bite valve does not include a shutoff mechanism.
 We’ve simply had too many experiences with hydration bladders leaking through the bite valve, and we’re especially wary of this for new users who haven’t yet learned the caution required.
-Plus, the solution is so simple: Get a bite valve that closes shut.
-HydraPak does sell their Blaster Bite Valve separately for $8 (the same model found on the Shape-Shift and HydraSleeve above), but at that point, your Cenote is costing you $32—and you might as well spend up for a more premium design.
+Plus, the solution is so simple: Get a bite valve that features an on/off switch.
+HydraPak does sell their Blaster Bite Valve separately for $8 (the same model found on the HydraSleeve above), but at that point, your Cenote is costing you $32—and you might as well spend up for a more premium design.
 But if you’re really looking to pinch pennies or don’t mind the possibility of a leak, the Cenote gets our vote as the best combination of affordability and quality.

 See the HydraPak Cenote 2L